 Find out seven takeaways from building MVPs with practical examples via success and failure stories from various industries.

 We've covered a few key aspects of MVP development.
 The MVP isn't a product; it's a process.
 Building an MVP will help you engage users, understand the strengths and weaknesses of the product, and increase the likelihood of future success.
 Notwithstanding that, there will always be more to the process than you think, more work than you anticipate, and more problems than you expect.
-Once you reach positive feedback from early adopters and have confidence in your vision, you can start pushing further and further out towards the product of your dreams.
+Once you reach positive feedback from early adopters and have confidence in your vision, you can start pushing further and further out toward the product of your dreams.

 We hope this guide can provide you with a solid knowledge base and cite various trustworthy sources to efficiently ride the MVP development rails.